What are transport corridors, why they're being built, and which are the transport corridor projects in Bristol

 The West of England Combined Authority are working with local councils, including Bristol, to develop and improve bus services in the region, in collaboration with bus operators.

-In Bristol, projects include:
+In Bristol, projects include the:

 Find out more about transport corridor projects in the region.